Let's get started

 *Note on sales tax:

+If you live in a country where you are allowed to claim back the sales tax on business purchases, then remove the tax.
 If you can't claim the tax back (or are registered for KOR in the Netherlands) then use the full purchase price you paid for the product.

 Sales tax is called VAT (Value Added Tax) or BTW (Belasting Toegevoegde Waarde) in The Netherlands.